-1. Submit links to your own blog/website of a specific post (These include Your Story, Your Blog For the Cause, and Your Images of Hope)
+1. Submit links to your own blog/website of a specific post (These include Your Story, and your JUST ONE blogs) [Now open for 2014]

 2. Submit an entire post to our site in hopes of being a featured guest blogger where your article will appear at http://InvisibleIllnessWeek.com